chance2021/devopsdaydayup/002-JenkinsCICD/README.md

 docker exec <jenkinsContainerID> chmod 777 /var/run/docker.sock
 ```

+8. You should be able to see the hello world page in [here](http://localhost:8080)

+9. Make a change into `app.py`.
+For example, change "Hello world" to "Hello world 2".
+And then click "Build" again to trigger the pipeline to deploy the change.
+Once it is done, you should be able to see your change in [here](http://localhost:8080)

 # Troubleshooting
 ## Issue 1:  No such property: docker for class
 When you run the pipeline, it fails with below error: